Is Christian Zionism in the US on a decline?

 “In my opinion, Israel is losing the information war and needs a ‘communications intervention’,” he wrote.

-In October, Israel contracted a US-based firm to undertake a “geofencing” campaign focused on evangelical churches to promote pro-Israel digital content and to pay pastors for pro-Israel outreach.
+In October, Israel contracted a US-based firm to undertake a “geofencing” campaign focused on evangelical churches to promote pro-Israel digital content, and to pay pastors for pro-Israel outreach.

 In December, Israel hosted 1,000 American pastors and influencers to train them to act as its ambassadors and reach out to young Americans.